wikty/Notes/[Tutorial] UFLDL - Unsupervised Feature Learning and Deep Learning/1_Supervised Learning and Optimization/1_Linear Regression/README.md

 # Optimization

-There are many algorithms for minimizing functions like $J(\theta)$ and we will describe some very effective ones that are easy to implement in later.
-For now, let’s take for granted the fact that most commonly-used algorithms for function minimization require us to provide two pieces of information about $J(\theta)$:
+There are many algorithms for minimizing functions like $J(\theta)​$ and we will describe some very effective ones that are easy to implement in later.
+For now, let’s take for granted the fact that most commonly-used algorithms for function minimization require us to provide two pieces of information about $J(\theta)​$:

 - we need to compute cost function: $J(\theta)$ for any choice of $\theta$.
 - we need to compute the gradient of cost function: $\nabla_\theta J(\theta)$ for any choice of $\theta$.